payavel/orchestration/docs/guide/configuration.md

         'config' => \Payavel\Orchestration\Drivers\ConfigDriver::class,
         'redis' => \App\Drivers\RedisDriver::class, // Custom driver.
     ],

 ];
 ```

 ::: warning :warning:
-Please be aware that if you decide to register a custom driver, and wish to utilize any of the standard
+Be aware that if you decide to register a custom driver, and wish to utilize any of the standard
 drivers for other services, don't forget to register them too, as this option will override the default
 value.
 :::

 ### Test Mode